PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 ### Repositories

 A repository is responsible for all interactions with the data storage.
-#TODO: GetAll in PascalCase?
 - Create a directory `repositories` in the `artistsBook` folder.
 - Create a directory `artists` in it.
 - Create a file `get.ts`
-- Write the function `GetAll` that retrieves user's favorite artists
+- Write the function `getAll` that retrieves user's favorite artists

 ### Views